 Over 35 years experience in real estate appraisal, specializing in the analysis of value diminution and real estate damage economics, including experience in the appraisal of both residential and commercial/industrial properties.
 Areas of expertise include construction defects, water intrusion, geotechnical, environmental conditions, title issues, proximity studies, economic loss analysis and appraisal review.

-Licensed in California and Nevada, with MAI and SRA designations from the Appraisal Institute; qualified as an expert witness in numerous venues.
+Licensed in California, with MAI and SRA designations from the Appraisal Institute; qualified as an expert witness in numerous venues.
 Mr. Sanders is a contributing author of Real Estate Damages: Applied Economics and Detrimental Conditions, and has published on related topics.

 - Commercial Real Estate